openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/04-build-native.md

 > Since we are working in a Linux environment, and the OS that will eventually run our application is also Linux, we can use our local OS to build the native Quarkus app.
 If you need to build native Linux binaries when on other OS's like Windows or macOS, you can use `-Dquarkus.native.container-runtime=[podman | docker]`.
 You'll need either Docker or [Podman](https://podman.io) installed depending on which container runtime you want to use!

-This will take a minute or so to finish.
+This will take a couple of minutes to finish.
 Wait for it!

 In addition to the regular files, the build also produces `target/getting-started-1.0-SNAPSHOT-runner`.
 This is a native Linux binary: